 - Niche leadership.
 You’ll sell on Amazon a product no one else is selling.
 Hard to find?
 No, as long as you are familiar with a specific niche.
 Example – a specific part of a specific piano.

 - Quality leadership.
 If you want to make real money, run a real business.
-That means thinking about how you can add value for the customer.
+That means thinking about how you can add value to the customer.
 MAKE AND SELL QUALITY PRODUCTS!!!
 You might not make as much initially if you have to price them to compete with lower quality products, but when you start stacking up 100+ reviews that average 4.5 stars and up, you can more than makeup for early losses.
-Even though competition is greater than it was 1 year ago QUALITY PRODUCTS make an important contribution to long-term revenue and profitability.
+Even though the competition is greater than it was 1 year ago QUALITY PRODUCTS make an important contribution to long-term revenue and profitability.
 They also enable you to charge and maintain higher prices.

 3. Retail Arbitrage